syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/data-labels.md

 ## Format

-Data label for the chart can be formatted using [`Format`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DDataLabelSettings.html#Syncfusion_EJ2_Charts_Chart3DDataLabelSettings_Format) property.
+Data label for the chart can be formatted using the [`Format`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DDataLabelSettings.html#Syncfusion_EJ2_Charts_Chart3DDataLabelSettings_Format) property.
 The global formatting options can be used as 'n', 'p', and 'c'.

 {% if page.publishingplatform == "aspnet-core" %}